antonioiksi/jspm-to-webpack/README.md

-# Removing from JSPM to WEBPACK
+# From JSPM to WEBPACK

 ## Step 1
 As we got file `package.json` with `jspm` section prepare scripts for install packages